Klasnov/graph_abnormal_detect/README.md

 ## Conclusion

 In this project, we implemented the Graph Transformer and generation models to detect anomalies in the graph data.
 The results show that the models are able to detect anomalies effectively, with the DDPM model showing better performance.
 Due to the time constraint of the course project, we only used a vary simple and naive evaluation method.
-More advanced evaluation methods like ordinal differential equation can be used to improve the performance.
+More advanced evaluation methods like ordinal differential equation (ODE) can be used to improve the performance.